SU-CS308-22FA/Team8-AFRA/README.md

 ## Note about SPRINT 1 -> you can make this repo public to see our wiki page.
 We wanted to keep our code private for the last sprint.
 Thanks for understanding :)

-## What is AFRA ?
+## What is AFRA :soccer: ?
   AFRA is a web application that is designed to facilitate the burden of TFF by reducing human error in assigning fixtures and referees.
 Our vision was to include everything the users want from a football website and MORE for the best user experience.
 It also incorporates a user friendly design and has a simple structured interface.
 That way the users can find everything they need in a single efficient webpage!

 ## Why AFRA ?
-  Our server has many useful features for many different actors such as: The admins, the users, referees and journalists.
+  Our server has many different functionalities and we always improve it for the better.
+AFRA presents users with many useful features for many different actors such as: The admins, the users, referees and journalists.

 #### All users
 - [x] AFRA has a login/register system that allows the users to get all the benefits.[#8](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/8) [#9](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/9)